Home ยป Italian Desserts ยป Crostoli

 To make the Crostoli dough – stand mixer method

-• Add in the eggs, egg yolk, butter, brandy, sugar, vanilla and salt.
-Mix on low until combine.
+• Add the eggs, egg yolk, butter, brandy, sugar, vanilla extract and salt.
+Mix on low until combined.

 • Switch to dough hook attachment and knead for about 5 minutes until the dough is smooth and elastic.